A Dynamic Stochastic Block Model for Multidimensional Networks

-If the direction is introduced (SCC) the FTA has more than one components due to the presence of regional agreements and the non--reciprocal agreements between developed and developing countries, which makes some nodes unilaterally unreachable, i.e. there exists a path from $i$ to $j$, but no vice--versa.
-Through time, the FTAs network converges to one component, as in the trade network, following WCC and SCC, there is only one component during the period under investigation.
+Suppose the direction is accounted (SCC).
+In that case, the FTA has more than one component due to the presence of regional agreements and non--reciprocal agreements between developed and developing countries, which makes some nodes unilaterally unreachable; i.e., there exists a path from $i$ to $j$, but no path in the opposite direction.
+Over time, the FTAs network converges into a single component.
+In the trade network, following WCC and SCC, there is only one component during the period under investigation.
 It can be seen that the trade network is significantly more connected than the FTAs.

-On the other hand, it can be seen that trade network is significantly more connected than the FTAs and in both of them the average degrees and density tends to increase through time, which can be a first indication of dependence.
-Consistently with this higher connectivity, the average path length for the unweighted layer has decreased, but it cannot be said the same of the weighted one, despite its general decline it experiences a reverse trend in the 2000s.
-In this sense.
-The number of triangles in the FTA and trade networks has steadily increased resulting in higher clustering coefficients.
-Moreover, the betweenness centrality is decreasing for both networks, which can be interpreted as a loss of influence of intermediary nodes given the presence of new one--step shortest paths and an average increase of the connectivity of the nodes.

-Both layers share common trends in most of the indicators in Table \ref{tab:netstat}.
-The joint changes in the connectivity features may suggest a significant impact of trade policies on the community structure of the unobserved factors of the trade network.
-In order to find evidence of this possibility within a DSBMM framework, there must be a community structure in the trade flows network even after controlling for GDP and distance, which to the best of our knowledge has not been directly tested in the literature.
-Moreover, the changes of this unobserved structure must be related to the changes in trade policy through their memberships dynamics.